Coed 8v8 Soccer Rules

 -Teams have a total of 8 players on the field at a time including goalie (6 men and 2 women for coed leagues). –Teams can have more women than two as long as a team does not have more than six men on the field.
 Teams -Teams need a total of 6 players (and at least one woman) for an official game.

-- There will be two 25 minute halves (or 22 Minute for some leagues) with a running clock and 1-2 minute halftime.
+– There will be two 22 minute halves for Intermediate OR 25 minute halves for Competitive with a running clock.
+Each game will consist of a 1-2 minute halftime.

 – Shin guards strongly recommended.